jinyuchen6768/luxor-bid/README.md

 - Live bid updates without page refreshes
 - Push notifications for important events
 - Optimistic updates for a snappier feel

-The beauty of this approach is that we can start simple and add these features incrementally as the app grows and user needs become clearer.
-It's all about building a solid foundation that can evolve over time.